 - Gastric Dilatation-Volvulus

-Goldendoodle Health-Related Articles: How To Detect and Treat Cushing’s Disease in Your Goldendoodle and What Should I Do If My Goldendoodle Has Diarrhea?
+Goldendoodle Health-Related Article: What Should I Do If My Goldendoodle Has Diarrhea?

 If you love cute dogs, then Goldendoodles are an excellent option.
 They look like cuddly, mobile teddy bears.
 A Standard Goldendoodle usually has a hypoallergenic coat.
 However, their coat needs to be brushed several times a week to maintain it.
 There are also Goldendoodle shampoos that you can use.
 Thankfully, these dogs love attention and pampering, so grooming them will be a breeze.
 Since a Standard Goldendoodle has equal parts Poodle and Golden Retriever, the coat texture and color vary based on the parent’s coat.
 Common coat colors include white, black, grey, brown, red, orange, golden, cream, apricot, or chocolate.
 The texture can be wiry, curly, straight, or silky.